 1 Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.
-2 We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.a Because of the joyb awaiting him, he endured the cross, disregarding its shame.
+2 We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.a Because of ting its shame.
 Now he is seated in the place of honor beside God’s throne.
-3 Think of all the hostility he endured from sinful people;c then you won’t become weary and give up.
+3he joyb awaiting him, he endured the cross, disregard Think of all the hostility he endured from sinful people;c then you won’t become weary and give up.
 4 After all, you have not yet given your lives in your struggle against sin.

 5 And have you forgotten the encouraging words God spoke to you as his children?d He said,